1. Vision test

 3. Termination of training

 You pass the first hurdle with the aptitude test.
 Trainees must undergo tests after each individual training section.
 These consist of theoretical and practical tests in order to qualify under clearly-defined guidelines.
 Passing each test is a requirement for continuing training through to its successful conclusion.
 If the required standard is not attained, training will be terminated.
 You can count on complete support and advice from those responsible for their training.
 If training is terminated, skyguide will not make any claims for training costs already incurred.
-If possible we hire qualified candidates for other attractive positions that do not require an Air Traffic Controller’s licence.

 4. Employment guarantee and collective labour agreement